datamattsson/dri374.live/_pages/gear.md

 * [Zoom AMS-44](https://amzn.to/4aASioN) mixer
 * [RØDE VideoMicro II](https://amzn.to/4jLHMQ7) for the cabinet

-The broadcast station is scarce in the setup and has the following components:
+The broadcast station is scarce in this setup and has the following components:

 * [TP-Link AXE75](https://amzn.to/40zFwm8) mesh router
 * [CalDigit Thunderbolt 3 Mini Dock](https://amzn.to/3E8RUlr) for more ports